germanrcuriel/conan-exiles-admin-map/README.md

 - Autorefresh every n minutes if installed in the server or with an rsync script (or similar)
 - Any more ideas? :P

+## Installation

+- Grab the last release from [releases](releases) page.
+- Unzip the file and place it's contents in your Conan Exiles "Saved" folder (where the `game.db` file is)
+- Open `conan-exiles-admin-map.exe`
+- Go to http://SERVER_IP:3001/ in your preferred browser.
+- Have fun!

+## Contributing

 ### Requirements

 The only requirement so far is node.js.